elifoster/mcfpm/README.md

 The `mcfpm installpack <project name>` command installs a single modpack and all of its mods into the mcfpm directory.
 Additionally, it will generate the JSON needed by MCFPM Loader to load all of the mods.

+### manifest
+`mcfpm manifest <zip>` Installs all of the files from the provided zip's manifest.json files into the current directory.

 ## TODO
 * update command
 * outdated